kjpye/P6-Geo-Coordinates-UTM/README.md

 ##Mercator Projection

 The Mercator projection was first invented to help mariners.
-They needed to be able to take a course and know the distance traveled, and draw a line on the map which showed the day's journey.
-In order to do this, Mercator invented a projection which preserved length, by projecting the earth's surface onto a cylinder, sharing the same axis as the earth itself.
-This caused all Latitude and Longitude lines to intersect at a 90 degree angle, thereby negating the problem that longitude lines get closer together at the poles.
+They needed to be able to draw a straight line on a map and follow that bearing to arrive at a destination.
+In order to do this,
+Mercator invented a projection which preserved angle, by projecting the earth's surface onto a cylinder, sharing the same axis as the earth itself.
+This caused all Latitude and Longitude lines to be straight and to intersect at a 90 degree angle, but the downside was that the scale of the map increased as you moved away from the equator so that the lines of longitude were parallel.

+Because the scale varies, areas near the poles appear much larger on the map than a similar sized object near the equator.
+The Mercator Projection is useless near the poles since the scale becomes infinite.

 ##Transverse Mercator Projection

 A Transverse Mercator projection takes the cylinder and turns it on its side.
 Now the cylinder's axis passes through the equator, and it can be rotated to line up with the area of interest.
 Many countries use Transverse Mercator for their grid systems.
+The disadvantage is that now neither the lines of latitude or longitude (apart from the central meridian) are straight.

 ##Universal Transverse Mercator